elinorwahl/gan-face-generator/README.md

 course, which can be found [here](https://github.com/udacity/deep-learning) in the [face_generation](https://github.com/udacity/deep-learning/tree/master/face_generation) folder.

-Generative adversarial networks are a form of artificial intelligence that pits one neural network against another for a form of unsupervised machine learning.
+Generative adversarial networks are a kind of artificial intelligence that pits one neural network against another, in a form of unsupervised machine learning.
 They are made of two deep neural networks, a generator and a discriminator.
 The generator creates data, and the discriminator compares the generator's output to real-world data, like handwritten numbers, photographic images or music, and labels the generator's outputs real or fake in comparison.
 The discriminator's verdicts are then fed